junegunn/hbase-jruby/README.md

 We'll assume that `table` object in the following examples is given the book schema shown above.
-Columns that are not predefined in the schema can be referenced using `FAMILY:QUALIFIER` notation (or ColumnKey object when non-string qualifier).
+Columns that are not predefined in the schema can be referenced using `FAMILY:QUALIFIER` notation (or 2-element Array of family and qualifier names).

 ### PUT